Bimi Ombale: 1980-8: Tout choc Anti choc Zaiko Langa Langa

 At the beginning of 1980, worried that the large number of musicians meant that the band was losing cohesion, Ombale, Nyoka Longo, Teddy Sukami and DV Muanda decided to suspend all the singers and requested all to reapply for their position.
 During the changes, founding members Pepe Manuaku and Teddy Sukami also left.
 To prove they could survive the change, the band was now called Tout choc Anti choc Zaiko Langa Langa.
 Ombale's hits from the streamlined lineup included "La blonde and "baby".

 Other Ombale songs released included "Mopaya zoba", "Baby", "Elima ngando", "Sandralina", "Fanny moke", and "Nibe ya bomwana".
 Bimi Ombale will release part of thé trio " NYOBIWE" which was a "Bimi Tombale", " Nyoka Longo" and "Papa Wemba" thé hits "Mimi la Rwandaise" and "Andy Loli".
 The band also toured Europe and Asia.
 Again " Bimi" is by far the most prolific songwriter of this era with eight songs in seven years while the band average was three songs.

 "Bimi Ombale" will cement his place as the one man songs factory of Zaiko Langa Langa and all-time most prolific songs writer in the history of Zaiko with over 30 songs in 18 years.

 1988-91: Split and Zaiko Familia Dei

 In 1988, Zaiko Langa Langa split into the two groups Zaiko Langa Langa Nkolo Mboka and Zaiko Langa Langa Familia Dei.
 Bimi Ombale led the latter.

 Bimi Ombale led the dissident fraction of Zaiko Langa Langa called Zaiko Familai Dei, from 1988 to 1991.
 A leadership quarrel between him and his co-leader Ilo Pablo, forced him to leave the band in 1991.

-1991-5: Basilique Loningisa
+1991-5: Basilique Loningisa Mwana Wabi

-In 1991, Bimi Ombale created his own band Basilique Lonigisa.
+In 1991, Bimi Ombale created his own band Basilique Loningisa.
 He requested the support of Karlito Lassa, a member of the successful Congolese band, Choc Stars.
 Karlito performed in Basilique Loningisa as a guest and featured in all songs and albums released by the band.
 The band split in 1995.